1974 National League Championship Series: Game 2

-The Dodgers struck first in Game 2 on Steve Garvey's RBI single in the first with two on off of Jim Rooker.
+The Dodgers struck first in Game 2 on Steve Garvey's RBI single in the first with two on off Jim Rooker.
 Ron Cey's leadoff home run in the fourth extended their lead to 2–0.
-The Pittsburgh string of scoreless innings was extended to 15 before the Pirates finally got on the board in the seventh inning off of Andy Messersmith.
+The Pittsburgh string of scoreless innings was extended to 15 before the Pirates finally got on the board in the seventh inning off Andy Messersmith.
 After two leadoff singles and sacrifice bunt, one run came in on a Richie Hebner groundout and the other on an Al Oliver high bouncer that escaped third baseman Cey's glove and was scored a single.
 With the game tied going into the eighth inning, it was a battle between ace relievers Mike Marshall, of Los Angeles, and Dave Giusti.
 Giusti could not retire even one batter.
 After a leadoff double and subsequent single, back-to-back RBI singles by Willie Crawford and Manny Mota aided by an error by catcher Manny Sanguillén put the Dodgers back in front 4–2.
-Davey Lopes's RBI single off of Larry Demery extended their lead to 5–2 while Marshall retired six straight batters in the last two innings to give the Dodgers a 2–0 series lead heading to Los Angeles.
+Davey Lopes's RBI single off Larry Demery extended their lead to 5–2 while Marshall retired six straight batters in the last two innings to give the Dodgers a 2–0 series lead heading to Los Angeles.

 Game 3

 A record crowd for Dodger Stadium (55,953) showed up for Game 3 with the home team one win away from the World Series, but the Pirates hammered starter Doug Rau in the top of the first.
 After a leadoff single and one-out walk, Willie Stargell's three-run home run put the Pirates up 3–0.
 One out later, an error, the first of five the Dodgers committed in the game, allowed Bob Robertson to reach base before Richie Hebner's two-run home run extended the lead to 5–0.
-In the fourth, back-to-back two-out RBI singles by Hebner and Mario Mendoza with two on off of Charlie Hough made it 7–0 Pirates.
+In the fourth, back-to-back two-out RBI singles by Hebner and Mario Mendoza with two on off Charlie Hough made it 7–0 Pirates.
 Bruce Kison gave up only two hits in the 6 2/3 innings he worked and his reliever Ramón Hernández, slammed the door on the Dodgers the rest of the way as the Pirates staved off elimination.